-Dekodiphukan (pronounced “decode if you can”) is a children's storybook written in rhyme.
-The events in the story provide the rationale for why each of the forty-four sound pictures represents the particular sounds that it does.
+Dekodiphukan, pronounced “decode if you can,” is a children's storybook written in rhyme.
+The events in the story provide the rationale for why each of the story's 44 sound-images, representing the 44 sounds of the English language, represents the particular sound that it does.

-It is easier to correctly identify the sound of a phoneme when the phoneme is at the end of a word.
+It is easier to correctly identify the sound of a phoneme (perceptually distinct unit of sound in a language) when the phoneme is at the end of a word.
 Rhyming is used to facilitate correct sound-phoneme pronunciation.

-The Dekodiphukan Storybook is meant to be read initially by the parent-teacher to the child.
-Audios are provided to assist parents who are unsure of pronunciations, or who prefer to listen along with their child as the story is being read.
-Audios also permit the child to “read” and “reread” the storybook as often as he or she wishes, without waiting for an adult reader.
+Dekodiphukan is meant to be read initially by the parent or teacher to the child.
+An audio track is provided on each page to assist parents or teachers who are unsure of pronunciations, or who prefer to listen along with their child as the story is being read.
+The audio also permits the child to “read” and “reread” the storybook as often as he or she wishes, without waiting for an adult or an older child reader.

 To facilitate this sharing, every member of the family should learn the same 44 sound phonemes as the child is learning.
-This can be accomplished either by having every family member read or hear read the Dekodiphukan Storybook, or for older family members, using the Wall Sound Cards and Sound Summary for Parents to learn the sounds without listening to the Storybook.
+This can be accomplished either by having every family member read or listen to Dekodiphukan, or for older family members, using either the Wall Sound Cards or the Sound Summary page to learn the sounds without listening to the Storybook.

 Wall Sound Cards